Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                           NOTICE
 Google's Manifest Mv3 now allows for 15.000 dynamic filter rules.
 This is the reason why I am experimenting with a "World's most used" version (currently < 10.000 rules).
-End of July I wll only maintain a World's most used version.
+End of July I wll delete Mv2 and "addendum to Edge/Firefox".
-Filterlist impacted are "Mv2, Mv3 and Addendum".

 Host file format available at https://github.com/mikynov/kees1958-most-used-ad-hosts thanks to Mikynov